EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Oh, right”

-The scene shattered, everything disappearing.
+The classroom shattered, everything disappearing.

 Ann was currently laying in a casket.
-Countless people had gathered together, all wearing black.
-I couldn’t recognize them, they were all wearing funeral veils.
-I couldn’t see their faces.
-The sounds of crying could be heard all over, It was maddening.
+Countless people had gathered around it, all wearing black.
+They looked familiar but I couldn't recognize them, all of them had a funeral veil on.
+The sounds of crying and hiccuping could be heard all over.
+It was maddening.

 “Is this better?”
+Ann smiled.

 Plastered all around were huge flower crests.
-The fragrant smell coming out of them made me sick.
-I felt my sweat trickle down my back, I felt the arms of them grabbing onto me.
-I felt the urge to run out of the funeral hall.
-I needed to puke.
+The fragrant smell coming from them did not help my confusion.
+The walls of flowers were pressing in on me.
+I felt my sweat trickle down my back.
+The wailing people grabbed onto me, dragging me down into the ground.
+I commanded my legs to run out of here, but they were stuck in the floor as it slowly sank.

 Standing atop her own casket, Ann stared down at me.

 “Tell me.”

 A pair of brown eyes pierced my own.
-I averted my gaze.
 I didn’t want to look at her.

 “Did you really have to kill me?”

 She was smiling in the corner of my eye.

 \*\*\*
 “You did well my son.
 Just go back to sleep.
 Your dad will sort out this misunderstanding."

 I couldn’t see.